 Graph coloring usually means vertex coloring: assign a color to each vertex so that adjacent vertices do not share a color.
-The smallest number of colors that works is the chromatic number, written .
+The quantity you actually compute is the chromatic number , the smallest number of colors that works.

 If you want the fast intuition, colors are just conflict-free labels.
 Two vertices can reuse the same color exactly when there is no edge between them.